glue-viz/glue/doc/gui_guide/merging.rst

 Merging, on the other hand, indicates that two spreadsheets are pre-aligned along each **row** (e.g. row N describes the same item in every spreadsheet, but the columns of each spreadsheet might be different).

-Merging collapses sevral datasets into a single dataset, while linking keeps each dataset separate.
+Merging collapses several datasets into a single dataset, while linking keeps each dataset separate.

 How to merge datasets